Where was His Dark Materials filmed?

 Oxford

-Though the interiors of Jordan School had been all shot at Unhealthy Wolf Studios, the crew travelled to Oxford itself for the outside photographs, with New School moonlighting as Jordan.
-Different Oxford landmarks you may spot within the present embody The Bridge of Sighs and The Botanical Gardens.
+Though the interiors of Jordan Faculty have been all shot at Dangerous Wolf Studios, the crew travelled to Oxford itself for the outside photographs, with New Faculty moonlighting as Jordan.
+Different Oxford landmarks you’ll be able to spot within the present embody The Bridge of Sighs and The Botanical Gardens.

-And the Oxford filming additionally marked an auspicious event – when unique trilogy creator Philip Pullman visited the set and met a number of the forged for the primary time.
+And the Oxford filming additionally marked an auspicious event – when unique trilogy writer Philip Pullman visited the set and met among the forged for the primary time.

 “I mean, they said ‘Philip’s coming to set,’ and I was like ‘Help!
-SOS, someone save me’,” Eager informed HEARALPUBLICIST.
+SOS, someone save me’,” Eager instructed HEARALPUBLICIST.

 “But then he came on set and he was so nice about it.
 He was saying that I’d done a great job, and he was very happy and stuff.
 As soon as he said that, I was quite chilled out.”